Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 結婚式

-Unmarried female guests often wear furisode to weddings — it’s considered a celebratory gift of color and elegance to the couple.
+Unmarried female guests often wear furisode to weddings — a celebratory gift of color and elegance.

 🎓